-Major Subject F Requirements: 33 credit hours
+Major Subject Requi rements: 33 credit hours

 Acc 201 Principles of Accounting I 3

 Acc 202 Principles of Accounting II 3

-BAd 103 Introduction to Software Applications 3

-(or CS 107, 108, and 109)
+BAd 103 Introduction to Software Applications (or CS 107, 108, and 109) 3

 BAd 301 Business Law 3

 BAd 318 Business Statistics 3

 BAd 405 Management Information Systems 3

 BAd 499 Business Policy 3

 Eco 202 Economic Concepts II 3

 Fin 308 Financial Concepts 3

 Mgt 306 Management Concepts 3

 Mkt 307 Marketing Concepts 3

 Chosen from any or all areas of business in consultation with the academic advisor.
-(Courses in mathematics, computer studies, and business ethics are generally acceptable as business electives), OR one area of emphasis as below.
+(Courses in mathematics, computer studies, business ethics, and management are generally acceptable as business electives), OR one area of emphasis as below.

-In consultation with their advisor, students choose other business courses and/or courses from different disciplines when choosing free electives.
+To total 128 credit hours In consultation with their advisor, students choose other business courses and/or courses from different disciplines when choosing free electives.
+Computer Competency is met through BAd 103 OR CS 107, 108, and 109.